likelytheory/fage/README.md

 // -> "meow meow!@#!!"
 ```

-Failing to provide a `loggedIn` value on the `meta` parameter will trigger an Auth error in our method block:
+In the example above, failing to provide a `loggedIn` value on the `meta` parameter will trigger an Auth error in our method block:

 ```js
 await app.nyanExclaim('meow meow')
 // -> Error: Not Logged In